-Effective teachers of mathematics have always recognized that learning mathematics is about more than learning facts and calculation techniques; it is about learning how mathematics is actually practised live.
-In other words, it is about mathematics as activity.
-So, although children will learn about number relationships and calculations, they need crucially to learn how to go about doing mathematics in a variety of situations.
+Effective teachers of mathematics have always recognized that learning mathematics is about more than learning facts and calculation techniques; it is about learning how mathematics is actually practised, i.e. about mathematics as an activity.
+Although children will learn about number relationships and calculations, they crucially need to learn how to go about doing mathematics in a variety of situations.
 There are several common and important elements involved in doing mathematics - in thinking mathematically in any situation - most of which stem directly from the essentially abstract character of many mathematical ideas.
-Remember, most mathematical ideas are generalizations.
+Most mathematical ideas are generalizations and, because of this, feel abstract.

 The first key characteristic of mathematical thinking is an ever-present drive towards generalizing.
-It has been observed that a lesson that does not include children making at least one generalization is a lesson where they have not been doing any mathematics (Mason et al, 2005).
-Looking for patterns in every situation is central to helping children to generalize: once you have seen a pattern you can generalize - know how it will continue - and thus predict.
-Making situations predictable is exactly what professional mathematicians are trying to do.
-Teachers can encourage generalizing by taking every suitable opportunity to ask, 'Do you think that will always happen (or always work)?', and by remembering that all generalizing involves stressing some features of a situation and ignoring others (ibid).
-For example, we help children understand what '3' means through facing them with lots of collections of three objects, stressing how many there are, and inviting them to ignore the kinds of objects involved.
+It has been observed that a lesson that doesn't include children making at least one generalization is a lesson where they have not been doing any mathematics (Mason et al, 2005).
+Looking for patterns in every situation is central to helping children to generalize: once you have seen a pattern, you can generalize - know how it will continue - and thus predict.
+Making situations predictable is exactly what mathematics is about.

+Encourage children to generalize by taking every suitable opportunity to ask, 'Do you think that will always happen (or always work)?', and by remembering that all generalizing involves stressing some features of a situation and ignoring others (Ibid), e.a. we help children understand what '3'

+means by showing them lots of collections of three objects, stressing how many there are, and inviting them to ignore the kinds of objects involved.

-A second crucial element of mathematical thinking is to do with our reasoning with generalizations.
-If we are not logical in our relating of generalizations to each other, the outcomes of our thinking are likely to be faulty and we are almost bound to mislead ourselves.
-It is important to remember that children are faced with our generalizations in the form of abstract ideas from very early on in their schooling, e.g. the counting numbers, and they are invited by their teachers to 'be logical' about such ideas almost from the beginning.
+Another crucial element of mathematical thinking is to do with reasoning with generalizations.
+If there is no logical thought in the relating of generalizations to each other, the outcome of that thinking is likely to be faulty and is almost bound to result in misleading information.
+It is important to remember that children are faced with generalizations from very early on in their schooling, e.g. the counting numbers, and they are invited to 'be logical' about ideas like this almost from the beginning.

-However, Piaget's work taught us that young children do not think logically in the way that most adults are able to do; their gradual progress toward adult logical thinking is partly experiential, partly maturational.
-We cannot expect young children to think exactly like adults.
-Having said that, we also recognize that Vygotsky showed us how children's learning and thinking is never an isolated pursuit, but is essentially social; children are always learning to join in with the ways in which the 'expert others' around them, such as their teacher, speak, think and act.
+However, Piaget's work demonstrated that young children do not think logically in the way that most adults are able to; their gradual progress towards adult logical thinking is partly experiential, partly maturational.
+It is not possible to expect young children to think like adults.
+Having said that, Vygotsky showed how children's learning and thinking is never an isolated pursuit, but is essentially social; children are always learning to 'join in' with the ways in which the 'expert others' around them speak, think, and act.

-Thus children's developing reasoning in mathematics should always be shared, explored and reflected upon openly from their earliest experiences.
-We are not expecting clear, formal, logical arguments from young children, but we do want them to notice that the way they think is important to us, and that thinking is worth thinking and talking about.
+Thus children's developing reasoning in mathematics should always be shared, explored, and reflected upon openly from their earliest experiences.
+There is no expectation of clear, formal, logical arguments from young children.
+However, there is a desire for them to notice that the way they think is important, and that thinking is worth thinking and talking about.

-For children to feel willing and increasingly able to share and develop their mathematical thinking they need to feel that their thoughts are welcomed, respected and important.
-If their thoughts are treated as simply 'wrong', low-level or, even worse, if they feel ridiculed, then children will guickly close up and lose faith in their own thinking.
+For children to feel willing and increasingly able to share and develop their mathematical thinking, they need to feel that their thoughts are welcomed, respected and important.
+If their thoughts are treated as simply 'wrong', low level, or if they feel ridiculed, then children will quickly close up and lose faith in their own thinking.

-Central to Numicon teaching is the self-confidence that children can learn to feel in their own mathematical thinking and reasoning; teachers should take every opportunity to nurture this in a highly supportive atmosphere.
+Central to Numicon is the self-confidence that children can learn to feel in their own mathematical thinking and reasoning; it is important to nurture this in a highly supportive atmosphere.